PanCake47/Kuba-Dupa/README.md

 Typing_Game:
 It's a speed typing application to test your writing skills.

+Vector_Transformer:
+It is a script to picture 2d vectors transformed using matrices.
+You can define 3 values: matrix, vector and rotation angle.
+It is the 1.0 version, I'm planning to upgrade it by adding possibility to work on 3d vectors, but right now it's 2 am and I wake up at 6:40 so that shall be it for now.

 2. Second folder "gry_pygame" is reserved for my simple game projects that I made using the python library "pygame-ce".

 Juke_The_Stars: